 CDR Franz reported to the “Spartans” of HSM-70 and deployed as Detachment ONE Officer in Charge aboard USS GETTYSBURG (CG-64) with the GEORGE H.W.
 BUSH Strike Group for their maiden deployment.
 He then served as the Squadron Maintenance Officer from October 2011 to October 2012, when the squadron was awarded the Battle “E” and Sikorsky “golden wrench”.
 In 2012, he was selected as HSM-70’s Officer of the Year.

 Following his department head tour, CDR Franz attended the Naval War College in Newport, where he earned a Master’s degree in Foreign Policy and Strategic Studies.
 After War College, CDR Franz was then assigned to the Joint Staff as a Current Operations Officer within the Joint Operations Directorate, United States Global Force Management Division (JODGFM).

-His personal decorations include the Defense Meritorious Service Medal, Air Medal (Strike/Flight), Navy and Marine Corps Commendation Medal, Joint Achievement Medal, Navy Achievement Medal, and various campaign and service medals and ribbons.
+CDR Franz has accumulated over 2,700 flight hours in H-60 aircraft.
+His awards include the Defense Meritorious Service Medal, four Navy Commendation Medal, Joint Service Achievement Medal, and five Navy/Marine Corps Achievement Medal, and various service awards and ribbons.